hadasze/hadasze/README.md

 - 👋 Hi, I’m Hadas Zeira
 - 👀 I’m interested to show you some of my projects
 - 🌱 Graduated Software Engineering at Ben-Gurion University (B.Sc.).
-- 💞️ I’m Front End Developer at Wix, Tel Aviv.
+- 💞️ I’m a Front End Developer at Wix, Tel Aviv.
 - 📫 How to reach me ?
 - ✔ ID.
 204778419
 - ✔ Phone num. +972-533407634